NagaLakshmi-N/apache2/README.md

 by the user to address SELinux permissions.

 The easiest but **certainly not ideal way** to deal with IPtables is to flush all rules.
-You can use `iptables` cookbook but is migrating from the approach used there to a more robust solution utilizing a general "firewall" LWRP that would have an "iptables" provider.
-Alternately, you can use ufw, with `ufw` and `firewall` cookbooks to set up rules.
+Opscode does provide an `iptables` cookbook but is migrating from the approach used there to a more robust solution utilizing a general "firewall" LWRP that would have an "iptables" provider.
+Alternately, you can use ufw, with Opscode's `ufw` and `firewall` cookbooks to set up rules.
 See those cookbooks' READMEs for documentation.

 Build/compile tools may not be installed on the system by default.
 Some recipes (e.g., `apache2::mod_auth_openid`) build the module from source.
-Use `build-essential` cookbook to get essential build packages installed.
+Use Opscode's `build-essential` cookbook to get essential build packages installed.

 On ArchLinux, if you are using the `apache2::mod_auth_openid` recipe,